chiffa/BioFlow/README.rst

 assigned to entities and relationships between them is saved for further analysis as a .gdf file.

 BioFlow is:

+- **robust**,
-    - **robust**, because we are weighting the relationships between the knowledge entities based on how likely they are to be real and be included in a mechanism of action.
+  because we are weighting the relationships between the knowledge entities based on how likely they are to be real and be included in a mechanism of action.
 Thanks to that, we can include relationships we are not sure of (eg Y2H protein-protein interactions with low confidence score) and by assigning them a low weight make sure they will not be included into mechanisms of action hypothesis unless no other possible connection can explain a phenotype.

+- **quantified**,
-    - **quantified**, because every single biological knowledge entity is assigned both a weight and a p-value for how likely it is to contribute to a mechanism of action.
+  because every single biological knowledge entity is assigned both a weight and a p-value for how likely it is to contribute to a mechanism of action.

+- **highly granular
-    - **highly granular**, because thanks to the weighting of edges and inclusion of multiple sources of biological knowledge, we can evaluate in the same pass steps for which we have a very good mecanistical understanding (eg specific cite phosphorilation on a specific isoform by another specific isoform) as well as steps for which we are not entirely convinced of in-vivo existence (once again, low score Y2H).
+  because thanks to the weighting of edges and inclusion of multiple sources of biological knowledge, we can evaluate in the same pass steps for which we have a very good mecanistical understanding (eg specific cite phosphorilation on a specific isoform by another specific isoform) as well as steps for which we are not entirely convinced of in-vivo existence (once again, low score Y2H).
 Similarly, thanks to a unified model of biological entity

+- **explainable**,
-    - **explainable**, because all the steps in the hypothesis are biological entities and connections between them.
+  because all the steps in the hypothesis are biological entities and connections between them.
 As such, a direct translation from a BioFlow analysis to an experiment is "let's suppress this entity/relationship with a high p-value and a high weight" and see if it affects our process.

+- **customizable**,
-    - **customizable**, because BioFlow is build as a library with multiple abstraction levels and customization capabilities.
+  because BioFlow is build as a library with multiple abstraction levels and customization capabilities.

-        - The knowledge graph can be directly accessed and modified through the graphical user interface provided by the `neo4j graph database <https://neo4j.com/>`__ storage back-end, as well as extracted as `scipy.sparse` weighted graph laplacian and adjacency matrices with index-to-entity-id maps.
+  - The knowledge graph can be directly accessed and modified through the graphical user interface provided by the `neo4j graph database <https://neo4j.com/>`__ storage back-end, as well as extracted as ``scipy.sparse`` weighted graph laplacian and adjacency matrices with index-to-entity-id maps.
-        - By adding new rdf turtle tuple parsers into the `bioflow.bio_db_parser` and inserters into the `bioflow.db_importers`, new sources of biological knowledge can be integrated.
+  - By adding new rdf turtle tuple parsers into the ``bioflow.bio_db_parser`` and inserters into the ``bioflow.db_importers``, new sources of biological knowledge can be integrated.
-        - By modifying routines in the `bioflow.algorithms_bank`, new entity relationship weighting modes, background sampling algorithms or evaluation methods of hypotheses statistical significance can be introduced.
+  - By modifying routines in the ``bioflow.algorithms_bank``, new entity relationship weighting modes, background sampling algorithms or evaluation methods of hypotheses statistical significance can be introduced.
-        - In case of absolute need, alternative storage backends can be implemented by re-implementing the `GraphDBPipe` object in `bioflow.neo4j_db.cypher_drivers` or methods from `bioflow.sample_storage.mongodb`.
+  - In case of absolute need, alternative storage backends can be implemented by re-implementing the ``GraphDBPipe`` object in ``bioflow.neo4j_db.cypher_drivers`` or methods from ``bioflow.sample_storage.mongodb``.

+- **near-optimal**,
-    - **near-optimal** because we are using a finite-world version of Solomonoff Algorithmic Inference - a provably optimal way of learning model representation from data.
+  because we are using a finite-world version of Solomonoff Algorithmic Inference - a provably optimal way of learning model representation from data.
 In order to accelerate  the computation and stabilize the output with respect to the noise often encountered in biological data, we slightly modify the inference mode and background computation algorithm, hence the "near"-optimality.

 Examples of applications: